 I was ready to leave the office.
 I unlocked my bike from the stand and I began pedaling.
-Strange repeating sound broke the silence immediately when my butt landed on the seat and my feet touched the pedals.
+A strange repeating sound broke the silence immediately when my butt landed on the seat and my feet touched the pedals.
 I looked down and I saw that I had a flat tire.
-I reached for my phone to call my girl so she can pick me with the car on her way back home from work.
+I reached for my phone to call my girl so she can pick me up with the car on her way back home from work.
 Unfortunately, my battery vanished the moment I dialed the number – I was planning to recharge my phone for the past 3 hours.
 “So, I’ll walk,” I said slightly irritated.
 When I was finally home, I went to my basement to leave my bike but the universe had a different plan.
 The key decided to stuck inside the keyhole and I had a 45 minutes battle until I was finally able to figure out a way to unstuck myself from this situation…

-In some occasions, we feel like a single event causes a chain reaction of shitty things that happen to us in a relatively short period of time.
+On some occasions, we feel like a single event causes a chain reaction of shitty things that happen to us in a relatively short period of time.
 We tag these days as bad, or as oh-gosh-what-the-hell-is-happening-I-want-this-torture-to-end, and the only thing we hope for in such situations is our soft pillow, a restart of the system, tomorrow.
-Because tomorrow is always better from today when things go wrong.
+Because tomorrow is always better than today when things go wrong.

 But getting a little poop on yourself is not the worse that can happen, right?

 Some people even say that this attracts good luck.

 Still, there are other moments in our lives when we have to deal with problems far more shitty than actually getting a real shit on ourselves.
 Stuff like: being fired from work, not having enough money to pay the bills this month, not having enough time to write articles or do what’s needed to support your side project + having issues with your car, prostate, can’t find your car keys, etc.